ensarsoftware/remote-for-tricaster-privacy-policy/README.md

 3\.
 Network communication
 -------------------------

-The App communicates over your **local network (LAN/Wi-Fi)** with the devices you configure.
-This includes sending control commands (e.g. switching sources, running transitions, macros) and receiving status information (e.g. tally, preview/program state) from those devices.
+The App communicates over your **local network (LAN/Wi-Fi)** with the TriCaster system you configure.
+This includes sending control commands (e.g. switching sources, running transitions, macros) and receiving status information (e.g. tally, preview/program state) from the TriCaster.

-*   These connections go directly between your device and **your** equipment.
+*   These connections go directly between your device and **your** TriCaster system.
-*   The App may use unencrypted (cleartext) HTTP on the local network because many professional video devices expose only HTTP control interfaces.
+*   The App may use unencrypted (cleartext) HTTP on the local network because the TriCaster control interface is reached over HTTP.
 This traffic stays within your local network and is not sent to us.
 *   The App does **not** send your connection details, credentials, or production content to the Developer or to any external service.

 The App requests the following Android permissions, used only for local network communication: `INTERNET`, `ACCESS_NETWORK_STATE`, `ACCESS_WIFI_STATE`, `CHANGE_WIFI_MULTICAST_STATE`.
 The App does **not** request access to your location, camera, microphone, contacts, photos, or files.